AdrianFreemantle/the-trench/docs/PLAN.md

 ## Phase 4: Data & Messaging Integration

-**Goal:** Wire Postgres, MongoDB, and Service Bus into the cluster using Workload Identity.
+**Goal:** Wire Postgres, Cosmos DB, and Service Bus into the cluster using Workload Identity.

 Note: Service Bus network rules were already applied in Phase 2.5.2.